-You've got one of those horrible colds -- the kind that makes you feel like your head is stuffed with cotton and someone has replaced your nose with a drippy, leaky faucet.
-On top of the congestion, fatigue, and general misery, it feels like someone is sitting on the area around your nose, eyes, and cheeks.
-Your sinuses are under pressure, and they're driving you crazy.
+You've got a bad cold, the kind that makes you feel like your head is stuffed with cotton and your nose is a drippy, leaky faucet.
+On top of the congestion, your sinuses feel like they’re under pressure.

-Until your cold and your sinus pain have bid you a final farewell, you can try one of these remedies to relieve sinus pain and pressure.
+Until your cold goes away, you can try one of these remedies to ease the sinus pain and pressure.

-Humidify the air.
-To help you breathe easier, turn on a vaporizer while you sleep, or just stand in a steamy shower for a few minutes.
-The steam will help loosen tight mucus.
-You can even hold a warm, wet washcloth to your nose or breathe in steam from a bowl of hot water to get a similar effect (just don’t burn yourself in the process).
+Moisten the air.
+To breathe easier, turn on a vaporizer while you sleep, or stand in a steamy shower for a few minutes.
+The steam will loosen tight mucus.
+You can hold a warm, wet washcloth to your nose or breathe in steam from a bowl of warm water to get a similar effect.
+Make sure it’s not too hot, so you don’t burn yourself.